jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPDeloyK8S.md

 2. Resources required are enabled, such as: JDSF, etc.

-3 Information needed to be deployed have been uploaded to the image.
+3. The image required to be deployed has been uploaded to JD Cloud & AI Container Registry.

+4. If the application monitoring function is required to be used, the cluster monitoring switch in JCS for Kubernetes shall be enabled in advance.

-4. **Note:**
+5. **Note:**

 -  It requires authorization during pulling image when using the Kubernetes deployment.
 Therefore, please enable authorization in advance in Kubernetes.
 For details of authorization, please refer to [Integrated Container Registry](../../../../Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Deploy-Container-Registry.md).